MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/enable-service-log-on-sm.md

 ---
 title: Enable service logon
-description: the article provides information about how to enable service logon as log on type. ms.service: system-center
+description: This article provides information about how to enable service logon as log on type. ms.service: system-center
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika